California Citizens Redistricting Commission: Proposition 50 (2025)

 In a special election on November 4, 2025, California voters approved Proposition 50.
-The proposition, which amended the state's constitution, replaced the 2020 CCRC's congressional districts map with new districts map proposed by the California State Legislature (the district maps for the State Legislature and Board of Equalization were not impacted by Proposition 50).
+The proposition, which amended the state's constitution, replaced the 2020 CCRC's congressional districts map with a new districts map proposed by the California State Legislature (the maps for the State Legislature and Board of Equalization were not impacted by Proposition 50).
 The replacement districts will be valid through the 2030 Congressional elections.
 The CCRC system will resume with the 2030 redistricting cycle and the 2030 CCRC's new maps will apply to elections starting in 2032.

-While the commission did not take a position on Proposition 50, three former commissioners and two sitting commissioners did take public positions on the proposition.
+While the commission did not take a position on Proposition 50, three former commissioners and two sitting commissioners took public positions on the proposition.
 Two Democratic members of the 2010 commission (Cynthia Dai and Jeanne Raya) and one Republican member of that commission (Jodie Filkins Webber) publicly drafted arguments against Proposition 50 which were included in the Voter Guide sent to all voter households.
-Members of the 2020 commission who have publicly expressed an opinion on the propostion were split.
-Democrat Sara Sadhwani publicly co-drafted arguments in favor of the proposition (which were published in the same voter guide as the arguments against the proposition drafted by the retired commissioners), whereas Democrat Patricia Sinay has come out against the proposition.
+Members of the 2020 commission who had publicly expressed an opinion on the proposition were split.
+Democrat Sara Sadhwani publicly co-drafted arguments in favor of the proposition (which were published in the same voter guide as the arguments against the proposition drafted by the retired commissioners), whereas Democrat Patricia Sinay came out against the proposition.